 Candidates for Johns Hopkins Medical School must have a working knowledge of computers, be able to retrieve information from them and use them to communicate.
 Students must demonstrate writing skills and have taken two writing-intensive courses.
 This can be covered under the three-year requirement for humanities and social science classes.
-It’s strongly recommended students be able to converse in a foreign language.
+To hedge the John Hopkins Medical School admissions statistics, it is strongly recommended students be able to converse in a foreign language.
 Students must be able to work as part of a team as medicine is an extremely collaborative field.

 About Johns Hopkins